 George Jenkins Media Center serves approximately 2,400 students in grades 9-12.

 Size of our collection?

 32,000 Books (approx.)

 60 computers have Internet access and are equipped with the Microsoft Office package – 30 in our media skills lab, and 30 on our floor.
 We have wireless carts of computers that are checked out for classroom use.

 In compliance with the Polk County School Board policy, all students at GJHS are allowed to use computers unless their parent has completed and returned an Opt Out form from the PCSB Code of Conduct.
 All computers are available for educational use only.

-Students may check out all books at GJHS: Students may check out five books at a time; if more books are desired, let Mrs. Smither know.
-The traditional amount of time allowed to check out a book is three weeks, however if you would like to keep a book longer, just let Mrs. Smither know when you check the book out and she will adjust the date for you.
+Students may check out all books at GJHS: Students may check out five books at a time; if more books are desired, let Mrs. Iatarola know.
+The traditional amount of time allowed to check out a book is three weeks, however if you would like to keep a book longer, just let Mrs. Iatarola know when you check the book out and she will adjust the date for you.

 All items may be renewed unless on hold for another patron.

 If a book is checked out, a student may request the book to be put on hold for checkout once it becomes available.
 Students should not add holds to Destiny.The student should pick up the book within one week after being notified, or the book will be returned to the shelf.

 It is the student’s responsibility to return books on time.
 Date due cards are located in the book pocket to serve as a reminder.
 Overdue notices are sent to first period teachers for distribution, but whether the student receives the notice or not, he/she is responsible for returning the book in a timely manner.
 Once the book is one month overdue, the student’s name is added to the school’s obligation list.